This comparison simply includes all savings accounts.

 - Your first payment must be at least £100.

 - Keep your Freedom Savings Account open by maintaining an account balance of at least £1.

 - Existing customers can check their current rate here

 What makes it special?

-As well as being one of the most competitively-priced, RCI's Freedom account is entirely 'clean'.
+As well as being one of the most competitively priced, RCI's Freedom account is entirely 'clean'.
 With no temporary eye-catching bonus, the rate you see is (albeit variable) the rate you get.
 In cases where a temporary bonus puts the rate much higher than its nearest competitors, opting for a bonus account can make sense, so long as you are proactive about switching again when it expires.
 For those people who do not want to switch accounts regularly however, this is a great way to avoid hassle.
 Some banks and building societies write to some savers to let them know when their bonus is about to expire.
 When they do, they will give at least 14 days' warning.
 But others don't.
-These include Lloyds TSB Easy Saver and e-Savings, AA Internet Extra, part of Halifax, Santander Instant Saver 3 and e-Savings, Alliance & Leicester Online Saver.
+These include Lloyds Easy Saver and e-Savings, AA Savings Account, part of Halifax, Santander Instant Saver 3 and their e-Savings.

-Finally, being able to access your account with no restriction and the low first payment minimum are definite plus points and make this account a very attractive way to start saving.
+Finally, being able to access your account with no restriction and the low first payment minimum are definite plus points, and they make this account a very attractive way to start saving.